-It’s no surprise that feeling financially insecure can lead to a lack of motivation and concentration at work.
-As well as having a negative impact on your team’s mental health, financial instability results in a huge loss of productivity too.
+It’s no surprise that feeling financially insecure can lead to a lack of motivation, concentration and productivity at work.
+When people are experiencing serious financial difficulties, it can feel similar to being under physical threat.
+The brain reacts accordingly, triggering the ‘fight or flight’ response and making it difficult to think about anything else.
+Focusing fully on work tasks can be nearly impossible when a person is in this state.
 In fact, one in five UK employees say they spend at least six hours each week thinking about or dealing with personal financial issues while at work.

-There are plenty of practical things your workplace can do to support the financial wellbeing of your team – from payroll savings schemes to a fair expenses system, clear contract terms and a decent sick leave policy – but equipping managers to have open conversations with their team about personal finances is a great first step.
+There are plenty of practical things your workplace can do to support the financial wellbeing of your team – more on those later – but equipping managers to have open conversations with their team about personal finances is a great first step.